The People's Court: Conception

 The People's Court has had two incarnations.
 The show's first life was presided over solely by former Los Angeles County Superior Court Judge Joseph Wapner.
 His tenure lasted from the show's debut on September 14, 1981, until May 28, 1993, when the show was canceled due to falling ratings.
 This left the show with a total of 2,484 half-hour episodes and 12 seasons.
 The show was taped in Los Angeles during its first life.
 After being canceled, reruns aired in syndication until September 9, 1994, and on the USA Network from October 16, 1995, to June 6, 1997.

 On September 8, 1997, after being out of production for four years, The People's Court was revived in first-run syndication as a 60-minute program.
 Former lawyer and Mayor of New York Ed Koch was chosen as arbiter, which he maintained for two seasons.
 By the 1999–2000 season, former New York State Supreme Court Judge Jerry Sheindlin (husband of Judy Sheindlin from Judge Judy and Judy Justice) succeeded Koch.
 Sheindlin only lasted one and a half seasons and was replaced towards the end of the 2000–01 season.
-Since spring 2001, Marilyn Milian has been the judge.
+For the remainder of the revival's run, Marilyn Milian was the judge.

 Original version (1981–1993)

 The People's Court pilot episode was taped on October 23, 1980, with a second pilot episode taped on January 13, 1981.
 The show debuted as a half-hour program on September 14, 1981.

 The judge from the show's first 12 seasons (including the 1980 pilot) was Joseph Wapner.
-Rusty Burrell was his bailiff, Jack Harrell was the announcer, and Doug Llewelyn was the host and court reporter, who announced the matter of the dispute at the beginning of each trial.
+Rusty Burrell (who was a close friend of Wapner) was his bailiff, Jack Harrell was the announcer, and Doug Llewelyn was the host and court reporter, who announced the matter of the dispute at the beginning of each trial.
 He also interviewed the plaintiff and the defendant after the court ruling, to gauge their responses to the verdict.
 Llewelyn often ended each episode with a jaunty "If you're in a dispute with another party and you can't seem to work things out, don't take the law into your own hands; you take 'em to court," which became something of the 1980s catchphrase.
 If a case ended with a verdict for the defendant, however, Llewelyn instead ended the episode by saying, "If someone files a lawsuit against you and yet you're convinced you've done nothing wrong, don't be intimidated.
 The best policy is to go to court and stand up for your rights."
 The cases often had pun-related names, such as "The Overdone Underthings" and "A Head with a Beer on It".
 Judge Wapner greeted his litigants by saying, "I know each of you has been sworn.
 I've read your complaint..."
 Occasionally, if an episode wrapped up a few minutes early, Judge Wapner fielded questions from the courtroom observers, or legal consultant Harvey Levin explained the legal reasons behind Wapner's decisions.